 We accept most major insurance plans.
-We also match in-network benefits for those plans with which we are currently out of network.
 Our staff will be happy to assist you in determining your benefits at our facility.
 We are also able to make arrangements for those patients without insurance.
 Please contact our business office at (503) 216-9500 with any questions.

 Please bring your insurance card and identification to the center on the day of your procedure.
 We will need to make a copy for your medical record.
 You may be requested to make a payment at the time of admission.
-We accept personal checks, cash, Visa, and Mastercard.
+We accept personal checks, cash, Visa, Mastercard, Discover and American Express.

 Preparing for Surgery

 Your physician will schedule your procedure with our center.
+You will need to pre-register online at One Medical Passport.
 A member of our staff will call you one to two days prior to your day of surgery to review your health history and pre-admission testing requirements.
 Please prepare a list of your medications and any questions so they will be available at the time of your phone interview.